Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-grafana.md

 ---
-title: Getting started with Grafana on Scalingo
+title: Getting Started with Grafana on Scalingo
 modified_at: 2019-12-20 10:00:00
 tags: tutorial grafana metrics
 index: 12